Newsletter

 For example, including “CRM” or “Project Management” in the metadata of a B2B app will signal to App Store that your app should show up for those searches.

 Don’t stuff keywords unnaturally, but do conduct thorough keyword research to target terms with high user search volume and moderate competition.
-The goal is to align your app listing closely with how your audience searches
+The goal is to align your app listing closely with how your audience searches.

 A well-optimized metadata profile improves your search ranking eligibility and puts you in the game for relevant queries.